EU wants 'verifiable proof' Chinese tennis player safe | Sport - ExBulletin

 Peng has had only a few direct contacts with officials outside of China since she disappeared from view earlier this month.
 She told Olympic officials in a Nov.
 21 video call from Beijing that she was safe and sound.

-Peng made the sexual assault allegation online against Zhang Gaoli, a former member of the ruling Communist Parties’ Standing Committee.
+Peng made the sexual assault allegation online against Zhang Gaoli, a former member of the Communist Party’s ruling Standing Committee.
 The tennis player’s post was deleted within minutes and she no longer appeared in public.

 Sources